educationofjon/bcash-rewrite/docs/Beginner's-Guide.md

 ## Introduction

-Bcoin is an _alternative_ implementation of the bitcoin protocol, written in node.js.
+Bcoin-abc is an _alternative_ implementation of the bitcoin-cash protocol, written in node.js.
 It is a full node which can be used for full blockchain validation and is aware of all known consensus rules.

 ## Requirements

 - Linux, OSX, or Windows (\*) (\*\*)
-- node.js >=v5.0.0
+- node.js >=v7.6.0
 - npm >=v4.0.0
 - python2 (for node-gyp)
 - gcc/g++ (for leveldb and secp256k1)